 Figure 5-20.
-Sources of NOX emissions in the 2017 Utah Division of Air Quality emissions inventory.
+Sources of NOX emissions in the 2017 Utah Division of Air Quality emissions inventory (version 1.89).

 The left bar shows emissions in the default inventory.
 The right bar shows emissions adjusted based on the results of this study.